benbrastmckie/.config/README.md

 nvim
 ```

-To check the health of your NeoVim install, enter the following in normal-mode (enter normal-mode in NeoVim by hitting escape) in NeoVim:
+To check the health of your NeoVim install, enter the following in normal-mode (enter command-mode in NeoVim from normal mode by hitting `:`.
+Enter normal-mode in NeoVim from any mode by hitting escape) waiting for it to complete the check:

 ```
 :checkhealth